Wang Yubo

-Wang Yubo (王予波, born January 1963) is a Chinese politician, serving since November 2020 as the Governor of the Yunnan Province.
+Wang Yubo (王予波, born January 1963) is a Chinese politician, serving since November 2020 as the Governor of Yunnan.

 Biography

 Wang was born in Zhenping County, Henan. he graduated from Qinghai Normal University with a bachelor's degree in 1984, majoring Chinese Language & Literature.
 In the same year, he joined the Communist Party.
-He had been served as the Deputy Director-general of the Science and Technology Department of Qinghai Province (2000–2003), Deputy Secretary-general of the Qinghai Government (2003–2008), Director-general of the Education Department of Qinghai (2008–2012), Mayor of Xining (2012–2015), Secretary-general of CPC Standing Committee of Qinghai (2015–2017), and Deputy Governor of Qinghai (2017–2019).
+He had been served as the Deputy Director-general of the Science and Technology Department of Qinghai Province (2000–2003), Deputy Secretary-general of the Qinghai Government (2003–2008), Director-general of the Education Department of Qinghai (2008–2012), Mayor of Xining (2012–2015), Secretary-general of Chinese Communist Party Provincial Standing Committee of Qinghai (2015–2017), and Deputy Governor of Qinghai (2017–2019).

-Wang was appointed as the Deputy CPC Secretary of Yunnan in June 2019.
+Wang was appointed as the Chinese Communist Party Deputy Committee Secretary of Yunnan in June 2019.
 He was named the acting Governor in November 2020.
 He was elected as the Governor in January 2021.

 Wang is a delegate to the 12th and 13th National People's Congress.